Which returns a random color from the values provided.

 Note that RANDBETWEEN will calculate a new value whenever the worksheet is changed.
 Once you have values in the range, you may want to replace the formulas with values to prevent further changes.

-The Excel RANDBETWEEN function returns a random integer between given numbers.
-RANDBETWEEN recalculates when a worksheet is opened or changed.
+The Excel RANDBETWEEN function returns a random integer between two given numbers.
+RANDBETWEEN recalculates each time a worksheet is opened or changed.

 Excel Formula Training